john-rhee/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are used to allow a server to store information about a client, provide a way to persevere data across requests, and use them to persevere authentication information.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It allows us to hash the passwords for security.

 - [ ] What does bcrypt do to slow down attackers?

+It makes cracking the password take longer.

 - [ ] What are the three parts of the JSON Web Token?
+Header, Payload, Signature

 ## Minimum Viable Product